buddhaEX/naysayer.conf/README.md

 # naysayer.conf

-Theme inspired by Jonathan Blow's theme used for Emacs.
+Theme for Geany inspired by Jonathan Blow's theme used for Emacs.

 ![image](https://imgur.com/jtLHajR.jpg)